Buddy Scheme Volunteering

 On-going support is provided.
 The Project Co-ordinator will be available to help with any difficulties you might have, and to monitor the progress of your befriending relationship.

 All volunteer expenses are paid for.
 Volunteers should only donate their time and enthusiasm.
 The service-users pay their own costs for activities and we will pay the volunteer costs.
 So if you and your ‘buddy’ go to the cinema, for example, they would pay for their ticket, you would pay for yours, and we will refund you the cost of your ticket.

 After completing a registration form, you will be invited for an informal interview, where you can find out more about the Buddy Scheme and have any questions answered, and we can find out a little about you and your interests.

-If you have any questions before you apply to volunteer, please contact Kathryn Smith, the Project Cco-ordinator on:
+If you have any questions before you apply to volunteer, please contact Andy King, the Project Co-ordinator on: